mayerrobert/jmurmel/Murmel-vs-CL.md

 Some changes/ omissions may go away in future versions of Murmel.

-Murmel is inspired by Common Lisp but not a subset in the sense of the ANSI spec https://www.lispworks.com/documentation/lw51/CLHS/Body/01_g.htm.
+Murmel is inspired by Common Lisp but is not quite a subset in the sense of the ANSI spec https://www.lispworks.com/documentation/lw51/CLHS/Body/01_g.htm.
-Murmel is somewhat close to but not really a "subset of Common Lisp as specified by ANSI <<standard number>>."
+Murmel is somewhat close to but not really a "subset of Common Lisp as specified by ANSI __standard number__."

 ## Changes: